SK3CHI3/MMU-E-LRNG-/README.md

 The MMU Learning Management System (LMS) is a comprehensive digital platform designed to enhance the educational experience at Multimedia University of Kenya.
 This modern web application provides students, lecturers, and administrators with a centralized hub for managing academic activities, accessing learning resources, and facilitating communication within the university community.

+### 🎉 **PRODUCTION READY STATUS**
+- ✅ **Unit-based Academic System** - Completely removed credit system, now uses unit-based tracking
+- ✅ **Fee Management System** - Student fees, payment history, and balance tracking with M-Pesa integration
+- ✅ **Programme Management** - Academic programmes (Bachelor's, Master's) with proper MMU structure
+- ✅ **Academic Calendar** - Semester and academic year management with real dates
+- ✅ **Enhanced Security** - Row Level Security (RLS) policies for all data access
+- ✅ **Performance Optimized** - Database indexes and query optimization for production
+- ✅ **Frontend-Backend Integration** - All services updated and tested with new database structure
+- ✅ **Production Database** - Deployed to Supabase (eekajmfvqntbloqgizwk) with sample data
+- ✅ **Clean Codebase** - Removed all test files and debug components for production readiness
+- ✅ **Comprehensive Documentation** - Complete API docs, deployment guides, and user manuals
+- ✅ **Ready for Deployment** - All systems tested and verified for production use

 ## ✨ Features

 ### For Students